sroze/awesome-venturing/README.md

 # Awesome Venturing

 The point of this repository is to help you in the route of startup creation.
+It will provide you a list of tools, concepts and tips you can pick to increase your changes of success.

 ## Browse by stage